BasyirSheersComputer/wastewise-30/docs/WASTEWISE_PRODUCT_PROPOSAL.md

 ## Executive Summary

 **WasteWise AI** is a premium AI-powered platform designed exclusively for Malaysia's top F&B revenue generators, addressing the critical issue of RM 3.2B annual waste in the industry.
-Our platform delivers 35-45% waste reduction with guaranteed ROI in 30 days.
+Our platform delivers 15-35% waste reduction potential (20-30% typical, up to 35% for enterprise) with measurable ROI within 45-60 days.

 ## Market Opportunity